texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

-The following example should make this more clear.
+The following example should make this more clear:

 We want to save the names, CPU time and the number of handles of the currently running processes to *TestTable*.
 We limit the list to processes that use between 0 and 10 CPU time.

 ```powershell
 get-process | where-object CPU -gt 0 | where-object CPU -lt 10